Effective date: 30 September 2011

 The Western Australian Appendix to the Gaming Machine National Standard provides further requirements for determining games to be played on EGMs as follows:

-- Fairness: the player must be able to:
+The player must be able to:

 - Determine how to play the game;